American Car Brands

 Detroit Electric Logo

 Detroit Electric cars were equipped with an electric motor powered by a battery.
 They were driven mostly by doctors and women drivers, as it was difficult for them to start conventional internal combustion engine cars by hand.
 The golden era of Detroit Electric began in the 1910s when gasoline prices rose.
 Even philanthropist John Davison Rockefeller Jr. and America’s greatest inventor, Thomas Edison.
 However, manufacturers of internal combustion engine cars have returned to the market with the latest models, displacing electric cars.
-In recent years, the company made cars only to order until bankrupt.
+In recent years, the company made cars only to order until it went bankrupt.
 It used a circular blue gradient logo with the stylized lettering ‘DETROIT.’
 The circular frame contained an arch formed by the brand’s full name.

 Auburn